Subjective Causality in Choice: Introduction

 \section{Introduction}

-An agent's behavior depends on her beliefs about which statistical relationships reflect causality and which reflect correlation.
-For instance, she may observe that duration of hospitalization is positively correlated with chance of death.
-This relationship may be causal if time in the hospital increases one's chance of catching an unrelated infection, or spurious if both are caused by the severity of illness.
-She would be more reluctant to seek treatment if she believed the former than the latter.
-In this paper, we develop a theory in which an analyst can use the agent's behavior, in the form of a random choice rule, to identify her subjective causal model and test whether misperceived causality explains her choices.
+A person's choice depends on what she predicts its consequences will be.
+When observational data informs these predictions, her choice depends on her beliefs about which correlations in the data reflect causality and which do not.
+While correlation is unambiguous, inferences about causality are inherently subjective.
+For instance, a positive correlation between duration of hospitalization and risk of death may be causal if time in hospital increases one's risk of catching an unrelated infection, or spurious if both are caused by the severity of illness.
+These beliefs about causality affect behavior: she would be more reluctant to seek treatment if she believed the former rather than the latter.
+This paper develops a theory under which we can use a person's choices to identify her subjective beliefs about causality and to test whether those beliefs can explain her behavior.